-Covid-19 and beyond: supporting the new digital workplace and remote workforce
+Covid-19 and beyond: supporting the new digital workplace

 As businesses across the UK cautiously start to allow the movement of employees back to office and workspaces, many maybe re-assessing whether employees need to gather in a single location to carry out tasks and whether business meeting need to be conducted face-to-face.